gurtt/achievements/README.md

 First, initialise achievements by calling `init()` near the start of your game.
 You'll need to provide some info up front:

-* **achievements**: this is the definition for the [achievements](https://github.com/gurtt/achievements/blob/main/source/achievements.lua#L14) in your game.
+* **achievements**: this is the definition for the achievements in your game.
 These definitions must match the current schema version (except for the `value` field, which is ignored).
 Saved data will be updated to match this definition, including creating new achievements and deleting old ones.
-* **minimumSchemaVersion**: if you've published your game with a previous version of the achievements library and now you're using a newer version, you'll need to specify this argument.
-It should be the oldest schema version number you published the game with.
-The library will handle updating any old saved data to the newest format.
-If you don't specify this argument, the library will consider any old data invalid and it will be discarded next time data is saved.

 Once you've initialised the library, you can call methods to update your achievements: